MtFBella109/void-packages/Manual.md

 =======
 Example `makedepends="foo blah"`.
 >>>>>>> 55ebd1fd007 (xbps-src: always require current srcpkgs version in build dependencies.)

+- `checkdepends` The list of dependencies required to run the package checks, i.e. the script or make rule specified in the template's `do_check()` function.
+Example `checkdepends="gtest"`.

 - `depends` The list of dependencies required to run the package.
 These dependencies are not installed to the master directory, rather are only checked if a binary package